heroku/heroku-buildpack-nginx/static.md

 # Heroku Buildpack: Nginx for static sites

-**Newest mode** operates as an HTTP server for websites and single page apps.
+Operates as an HTTP server for websites and single page apps.

 ## Usage